open-aviation/pyopensky/_sources/credentials.rst.txt

 defined by The OpenSky Network.
 Please apply here: https://opensky-network.org/data/impala

-For access to the Trino database, please create an account on https://trino.opensky-network.org and specify you want access in the Impala form.
-If you already have access to Impala, send an email to contact@opensky-network.org.
+Access to the Trino database requires separate a login, please create an account on https://trino.opensky-network.org, and then send an email to contact@opensky-network.org with your Trino username to request for activation.

 Configuration
 -------------